pawan-nirpal-031/PersonalProjects/ComputerVision/cpp/docs/BasicImageProcessing.md

                       [2 4 1 ]
                       [1 2 1 ] ]
                 = v = h = 1/4 [1 2 1 ]
-    to check if a given filter is separable check if it can be checked by K = DU decomposition.
+    to check if a given filter is separable check if it can be checked by K = DU Singular value decomposition.